vinceskahan/v5wiki/maxbotix-recipe.md

 For tide monitoring, I find it useful to record both loop data and archive data.
 This is especially useful when a station is first installed - you an use the high-frequency sampling to see if there are reflections or water-surface reflections that might be skewing any 5-minute averages.

+### Calibration

+After all that work comes the easy (?) part - calibrating to any offsets, and possibly transforming the data into units that are easier to understand.

+For a tide station, you will want to convert the measurement to a unit system for your region, and you will want to apply an offset so that the measurement is relative to some baseline, such as mean high or mean low tide.

+For a tank sensor, you will probably want to convert to litres or gallons.

+Although you can do conversions within weewx (see the `StdCalibrate` section of the weewx configuration), you might want to do it at the display level instead.
+The guiding principle here is to keep the data measurements as 'clean' as possible, and apply any transformations as late as possible in any processing.

+Snow measurements are more complicated.
+The ultrasonic sensor will measure snow depth, but there are many types of snow.
+A given depth of wet snow is not the same as the same depth of dry snow.
+So consider adding a rain bucket with heater so that you measure not only snow depth, but also water volume.
+Also, you will probably want some way to clear the snow deck, or otherwise accurately measure snow deltas.
+That way you can isolate one day's snowfall from possibly ocompacted snow from previous days.

 ## Troubleshooting